LaBoulangerie/LaBoulangerieMmo/README.md

 LaBoulangerieMmo is a plugin in the spirit of McMmo, it provides you with "talents" (professions) that give you access to "abilities" (skills) when you have acquired enough experience in the talent.

-Players don't need to choose only one talent, they can grind all of them!
+Players don't need to choose only one talent, they can grind them all!

 On top of that, LaBoulangerieMmo lets other plugins create new talents and abilities via its [API](#api) and server owners can also create and delete talents through the plugin's configuration file.

 How do you gain experience you might ask?
-There are a lot of ways!
+There are lot of ways!
 Depending on the talent, you can get xp by breaking blocks, killing entities, crafting or discovering a recipe.
 All of that can be configured!

 ## BetonQuest integration